Madal

 The madal (मादल) or maadal is a Nepalese folk musical instrument.
 The madal is used mainly for rhythm-keeping in Nepalese folk music.
 It is very popular and widely used as a hand drum in Nepal.
 The madal has a cylindrical body with a slight bulge at its center and heads at both ends, one head larger than the other.
 It is usually played horizontally in a seated position, with both heads played simultaneously.

 The madal is the national instrument of Nepal and is the backbone of most Nepali folk music.
-The well-known Nepali musician Ranjit Gazmer introduced this instrument to Bollywood music when he started working under Rahul Dev Burman, and has used it in numerous Bollywood songs such as Hum Dono Do Premi and Kanchi Re Kanchi Re.
-There is also a madal drum used by certain Adivasi groups.
+The well-known Nepali musician Ranjit Gazmer introduced this instrument to Bollywood music when he started working with Rahul Dev Burman, and has used it in numerous Bollywood songs such as Hum Dono Do Premi and Kanchi Re Kanchi Re.
+A madal drum is also used by certain Adivasi groups.

 Construction

 Two distinct drums

 The Madal/Kham is made up of two unique drums, which are commonly called the "male" and the "female."
 When these drums are played together, complex melodies and rhythms are produced.
 Usually larger and with a deeper resonance, the male drum produces higher-pitched sounds than the female drum, which is smaller.